 Author Khaiah Thomson pens the Welcome to Blackwood (Young Adult, Paranormal Fiction) series.
 The first book in the series, titled Welcome to Blackwood, won the Hawkeye Publishing Manuscript Development Prize in 2020 and went on to become the publisher’s flagship YA presence in the marketplace.
+In 2020, Welcome to Blackwood won finalist in the Qld Writers Centre ADAPTABLE competition, which resulted in film interest.
+Fingers crossed!

 - Welcome to Blackwood – Young Adult, Paranormal fiction – book 1 in a 3-book series.